Revelation 21: A Preterist Commentary

 Revelation 21 Preterist Commentary Intro: The New Jerusalem is the Kingdom of Heaven.

 In the commentary on Revelation 12, we see that the woman in heaven that gives birth to the Messiah is a virgin woman who embodies the heavenly Jerusalem mentioned in Galatians 4:26: “But the Jerusalem that is above is free, and she is our mother.”
-Thus the heavenly Jerusalem who is depicted as a virgin woman is the opposite of apostate Jerusalem which is depicted as a prostitute (Rev 17).
+Thus the heavenly Jerusalem who is depicted as a virgin woman is the opposite of unfaithful Jerusalem which is depicted as a prostitute (Rev 17).
 The fact that both Jerusalems are opposites (i.e. a whore or virgin) is meant to highlight the righteousness of one Jerusalem and the wickedness of the other.
 We see the heavenly Jerusalem referred to again in Revelation 21:2.
 Here the heavenly Jerusalem is seen coming out of heaven now as the virgin bride of Christ (2 Cor 11:2, Revelation 21:2).

 This connection between the heavenly Jerusalem in Revelation 12 and its reappearance in Revelation 21 and 22 sheds light on why the New Jerusalem is depicted as a city of gold with immense splendor.
 Recall that all of the various kingdoms in Revelation are portrayed in symbols.
-For example, the Roman empire and its emperor are pictured as a many-headed sea monster (Revelation 13); apostate first-century Jerusalem is depicted as a whore, the Whore of Babylon (Revelation 17); and the heavenly Jerusalem is depicted as a virgin (Revelation 12).
+For example, the Roman empire and its emperor are pictured as a many-headed sea monster (Revelation 13); unfaithful first-century Jerusalem is depicted as a whore, the Whore of Babylon (Revelation 17); and the heavenly Jerusalem is depicted as a virgin (Revelation 12).
 Rome and its emperor are not literally a beast with several heads.
-First-century apostate Jerusalem is not literally a prostitute.
+First-century unfaithful Jerusalem is not literally a prostitute.
 And the heavenly Jerusalem is not literally a virgin woman.
 Similarly, the New Jerusalem that is on earth is not literally a city with streets of gold.
 The Jerusalem that has streets of gold is presumably the Jerusalem that exists in heaven (Gal 4:26, Heb 4:26).

 The New Jerusalem is the victorious Church.1 Why is the New Jerusalem of Revelation 21 and 22 (i.e. the victorious Church) depicted as a city with streets of gold?
 The Church is labelled the “kingdom of heaven” by Jesus in the Gospels and is populated by believers who are “not of the world” (John 17:16) and “strangers and exiles on the earth,” (Heb 11:13) because their “citizenship is in heaven” (Phil 3:20).
 Remember Revelation is extremely symbolic.
 Rather than simply calling the Church the kingdom of heaven, John describes the Church in the image of the literal kingdom of heaven, the heavenly Jerusalem of Galatians 4:26 and Hebrews 12:22.
 Revelation 21 and 22, like the rest of Revelation, is poetry.
 Just as old Jerusalem and the New Jerusalem are pictured as opposites, a whore and virgin respectively.
 In Revelation old, wicked Jerusalem is portrayed through its burning in the image of hell (Rev 19:3) and the New Jerusalem is portrayed again as its opposite by being depicted in the image of heaven (Rev 21-22).2